| Written by Mark Buzinkay

 Digital Transformation in today's manufacturing

-In today's fast-paced and interconnected world, the digital transformation of companies has become a critical strategic imperative for organisations across various industries.
+In today's fast-paced and interconnected world, the digital transformation of companies has become a critical strategic imperative for organisations across various industries (read more about the Digital Transformation Era here).
 Driven by technological advancements, this wave of change is reshaping how businesses operate, compete, and interact with customers.
 From automation and artificial intelligence to data analytics and cloud computing, the digital revolution is revolutionising global industries, offering unprecedented opportunities and challenges.

 But what exactly does the term "digital transformation" mean?
 In its essence, digital transformation refers to integrating digital technologies into all aspects of a business, resulting in fundamental changes in how it operates and delivers value to customers.
 It involves leveraging the power of emerging technologies to enhance operational efficiency, improve customer experiences, and foster innovation.